Infinite-dimensional $p$-adic groups, semigroups of double cosets, and inner functions on Bruhat--Tits builldings: Proofs

-First, we prove Proposition \ref{pr:exotic}.
-A Lagrangian subspace $Q\subset H$ of general position is a graph of an operator $H^+\to H^-$, and matrix of this operator is symmetric (see, e.g., \cite{Ner-gauss}, Theorem 3.1.4).
+{\sc Proof of Proposition \ref{pr:exotic}}.
+Decompose $\cH=\cH_+\oplus \cH_-=\Q_p^\alpha\oplus \Q_p^\alpha$.
+A Lagrangian subspace $Q\subset \cH$ of general position is a graph of an operator $\cH^+\to \cH^-$, and matrix of this operator is symmetric (see, e.g., \cite{Ner-gauss}, Theorem 3.1.4).
 To shorten notation, set $k=2$.
 The equation (\ref{eq:main-1}) can be written in the form

 We denote

 and write (\ref{eq:main-2}) as

 We regard lines (\ref{eq:al-2}),(\ref{eq:al-4}) as a system of equations for $x^+$, $y^+$.
 The matrix of the system is